 This course introduces students to different types of specialized, academic discourses in American Sign Language.
 Students will be given opportunities to analyze and evaluate academic and creative works and to compose logical arguments infused with critical thinking skills and perspectives through synthesizing information from sources.

-Required minor courses 9 hours
+Required minor courses 9 credits